hyperbeam/examples/chrome-extension/README.md

 # chrome-extension

-Upload your custom extensions to Hyperbeam virtual computers 👏
+Upload your custom Chrome extensions to Hyperbeam virtual computers 👏

 ## New to Chrome extensions?

 Here's a [guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/) on making a simple "Hello Extensions" extension.

-In this example, we'll be loading the "Hello Extensions" extension in the Hyperbeam virtual computer.
-All the extension code can be found in `extension/`.
+In this example, we'll be loading the "Hello Extensions" extension in the Hyperbeam virtual computer — all the extension code can be found in the [extension/](extension/) folder.

 ## Getting started